eudaimoniablip/Eat-Royally/chapter-12.md

 The Doberman launched forward like a ninety-nine-pound missile, clearing the distance in a single, explosive bound, his powerful jaws snapping wide to lock onto Yeongon’s forearm.

 The dog’s bite force was over 600 PSI.
-Yeongon didn't even flinch.
-She simply twisted her arm, using the dog’s own forward momentum to throw Rolo across the polished marble floor.
+Yeongon didn't even flinch, she just twisted her arm, using the dog’s own forward momentum to throw Rolo across the polished marble floor.
 The Doberman scrambled, his claws clicking frantically as he righted himself instantly, completely uninjured but visibly confused by her unnatural, stone-like density.

 But Elias used the distraction perfectly to close the gap.
 He drove forward, slapping one of the 3D-printed synthetic seals directly onto her chest.
 The synthetic cinnabar flared, glowing a dull, sickly orange.
 For a fraction of a second, Yeongon was rooted to the spot.
 Her eyes widened, a flicker of genuine shock crossing her face as the physical mass beneath her skin was violently compressed by the sudden cage.

 Then, she laughed.
 The synthetic iron oxide couldn't hold the weight of fifty-one souls.
 The polymer talisman shattered, bursting into a cloud of useless, burnt ash.